szykownylukasz/booking/readme.md

 	http://localhost:81/api/doc

-	When using the API, you use the API, use content-type: application/ld+json or application/json.
-For response you can set also application/ld+json or application/json.
+	When using the API, you use the API, use application/json.

 6. **Test users:**